MintzyG/Lets-Learn/Programming Languages/C/README.md

 </p>

 <p align="center">
-C is a general purpose, structured language, it's fairly straightforward and the basis of many other high level languages.
+C is a general purpose, low-level structured language, it's fairly straightforward and the basis of many other high level languages.
 </p>